-Master of Architecture (MArch) Three-Year / Two-Year
+Master of Architecture (MArch)

-Catherine Herbst, MArch, AIA, Chair, San Diego Marc J Neveu, PhD, Chair, Los Angeles Jason Rebillot, DDes, MAA, Graduate Program Coordinator, Los Angeles
+Catherine Herbst, MArch, AIA, Chair of Architecture, San Diego Ewan Branda, PhD, Chair of Architecture, Los Angeles

-The professional graduate program in Architecture embodies a fresh approach to architecture, Southern California, and global urban conditions.
-Within an intimate and immersive program, our innovative coursework encourages students to engage in the architectural discourse of the city, making connections between their work, new technologies in both representation and realization, and built and natural environments.
-We believe that there is no craft without knowledge, no technology without theory, and no "how" without "why."
+The professional graduate program in architecture embodies a fresh approach to architecture, Southern California, and global urban conditions.
+Within an intimate and immersive program, our innovative coursework encourages students to engage in the architectural discourse of the city to make connections between their work, new technologies in both representation and realization, and built and natural environments.
+We believe that there is no craft without knowledge, no technology without theory, and no how without why.